dtewinkel/GitWorktreeProjects/README.md

 ### Set-GitWorktreeDefault

-Sets the defaults to be used when creating a new GitWorktree project, such as the default Git Worktree projects root directory and the default initial branch name.
+Sets the defaults to be used when creating a new GitWorktree project, such as the default git working tree projects root directory and the default initial branch name.

 ## Common behavior